tensorbase/tensorbase/docs/get_started_developers.md

         cargo run --release --bin server -- -c $path_to_base_conf$

+    NOTE:
-    NOTE#1: $path_to_base_conf$ is the full path of conf done in #2.
+    + $path_to_base_conf$ is the full path of conf done in #2.
-    NOTE#2: current release profile is using lto = 'thin'.
+    + current release profile is using lto = 'thin'.
 You could adjust the options in [Cargo.toml](Cargo.toml) for balancing the speed for compilation and that for running.
 However, TensorBase uses lto = 'fat' for its binary release.

 4. ensure you have the binary of ClickHouse client